liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer.markdown

 and drop user interface, so you don't need to be familiar with any scripting languages or with writing XML by hand.
 However, some of the features can be enhanced if you're familiar with one of the supported scripting languages.
-All that to say, don't be scared away when you come to a scary looking block of code in this article.
-Just decide if you need the feature, and find someone who knows one of the supported scripting languages to help you out.
+All that to say, don't be scared off when you come to a block of code in this article.
+Just decide if you need the feature, and find someone familiar with one of the supported scripting languages to help you out.

 So what scripting languages are supported for use in your workflow definitions?
 Beanshell, DRL, Groovy, JavaScript, Python, and Ruby.